ray-project/ray/doc/source/raysgd/raysgd_pytorch.rst

     :scale: 20%
     :align: center

+For end to end examples leveraging RaySGD PyTorchTrainer, jump to :ref:`raysgd-pytorch-examples`.

+Setting up training
+-------------------

 .. tip:: We need your feedback!
 RaySGD is currently early in its development, and we're hoping to get feedback from people using or considering it.
 We'd love `to get in touch <https://forms.gle/26EMwdahdgm7Lscy9>`_!

-.. warning:: This is still an experimental API and is subject to change in the near future.

-Setting up training
--------------------

 The ``PyTorchTrainer`` can be constructed with functions that wrap components of the training script.
 Specifically, it needs constructors for the Model, Data, Optimizer, Loss, and ``lr_scheduler`` to create replicated copies across different devices and machines.